Graphical Models for Discrete and Continuous Data: Estimation

-We now turn to estimation and inference.
+We now turn to estimation based on maximum likelihood.
 In Section~\ref{sec:estimator}, we show that maximum likelihood estimation has desirable properties in our framework.
-In Section~\ref{sec:normality}, we then show that the maximum likelihood estimator is asymptotically normal, and we discuss the construction of tests and confidence intervals.
+In Section~\ref{sec:algorithm}, we propose a sampling-based approximation algorithm for computing the maximum likelihood estimator.